AlankarJagtap/tomato-leaf-disease-detection/readme.md

 🛠️ Tech Stack

-Streamlit – Web UI
+Streamlit – Web interface

-Keras (TensorFlow backend) – Deep Learning model (VGG16)
+TensorFlow / Keras – Deep learning models (VGG16, MobileNetV2)

 Pillow (PIL) – Image processing

 NumPy – Numerical computations

+🔽 Download Pre-trained Models

+The trained models are too large for GitHub.
+Please download them from Google Drive:

+👉 Download Models (VGG16.h5 & MobileNetV2.h5)

+After downloading, place the files in the project root directory.

+⚠️ Without these model files, the app will not be able to make predictions.

+🚀 How to Run

+Clone the repository: